jkaputin/20230501_git_basics/README.md

 - 'git restore --source=<HASH> <FILE>: new way to restore remember, git status is your friend (tells you tips for next cmd)

+- '.gitignore': file path patterns to ignore, not track
+- 'touch <folder/>.gitkeep: convention to force empty folder to be tracked